 - The value of your investments can fall as well as rise, so your child could get back less than you paid in.

-- The fund aims to grow your money over time on the stock market, so it should be considered as a long-term investment.
+- The fund aims to grow your money over time, so it should be considered as a long-term investment.

 - Money invested in a Junior ISA belongs to the child.
 They can only withdraw it when they reach 18.

 Every year, the Government sets a limit of how much you’re allowed to invest in your choice of Junior ISA.
 The current allowance for the 2016/2017 tax year is £4,080, which can be split across two types of Junior ISA.More about your Junior ISA allowance

 Junior ISAs: frequently asked questions